You probably want to read these first few lines:

 Unlike any other time in human history, the future stability of environment is not assured.
 And we have no precedent as our guide.
 Human survival experiences include lessons from wars, disease, famine, floods and storms and all the weather and seismological catastrophes and a thousand other misfortunes.
 Each calamity, even the victories, proved to be passing events and the species recovered and readied for the next challenge better prepared.
 Civilizations have gone extinct, yet others popped up.
 Survivors have always managed to regenerate culture or at least keep a DNA lineage (that we know of).
 This time, the challenge is different, it's universal, it's progressively intensifying and it is scientifically inevitable.
 It's worrying that so many people underestimate or discount the risk.
 It's a waste for science to INFORM policy -- which is politically and economically constructed; instead, current reality and the laws of physics must dictate public policy.
 We exist in a world mired in cascading tipping points of environmental decline.
 Unlike the past, extending habitability requires we respect basic biological systems ruled by laws of physics, atmospheric chemistry and thermodynamics.
 Rejecting systems thinking is a perverse kind of adaptation.
 By our over-simplification of science, we miss the opportunity to properly respond and make a rapid decline inevitable.
 Entertaining such denial is not smart, and dumb of us to tolerate it.
 One does not have to believe in science for it to work anyway.
 Acting with an understanding of reality conveys a survival advantage.
 While this law applies to individuals, it just as well applies to whole populations and species.

 Mitigation reduces the severity, and pain of global warming.
 This will include scientifically ruthless actions designed to extend habitability by reducing or preventing greenhouse gas emissions.
 Mitigation is an action dedicated to future generations.
 It is very costly, may go unnoticed for decades, and consequently, results are politically difficult to deliver.
 Since any delay increases the amount of effort required for subsequent mitigation, it should never be delayed.
 Hence, it must take precedence over all other actions - such as adaptation.
 Without full devotion to mitigation, then we acquiesce to greater suffering that will arrive sooner.
 Geoengineering, as an act of neither adaptation or mitigation is controversial.
 Promoting geoengineering is a poor excuse for inaction in reducing carbon emissions.
 It amounts to false optimism and denial.
+Writer Dave Roberts suggests, "we view climate change mitigation as a kind of insurance."
+"We pay for fire insurance for our homes, not because we think a fire is likely, but because the price of a fire would be so large if it occurred.
+Unlikely as it may be, it's worth the money to hedge against it.
+This isn't an exotic approach — market traders and analysts price risk all the time."
+The highest risk is infinite risk.

 General Action Steps: